 - X Screening is conducted before students, visitors and staff may enter the school.
-Screening must include a check-in concerning symptoms consistent with possible COVID-19 and any other symptoms the individual may be experiencing.
+Screening must include a check-in concerning cough, shortness of breath or experience of fever and any other symptoms the visitor may be experiencing.
 These checks can be done remotely (using a digital app or other verifiable approach) or in person upon arrival.
-A temperature check with a no-touch thermometer is included in the symptom check at entry if feasible. - X Students, staff, and visitors who screen positive at entry or who report symptoms at any point during the school day will be reported to the COVID-19 Compliance Team (see Section A).
-The COVID-19 Compliance Team will determine whether the individual should be excused from the facility according to DPH guidance on Symptom and Exposure Screening Pathways at Educational Institutions.
-Students who screen positive are given a surgical mask and accompanied to a pre-selected isolation space where they can remain while a determination is made on exclusion and arrangements are made for their return home, where indicated.

-- X Per the DPH Symptom and Exposure Screening Pathways, students, staff, and visitors who have had close contact with an individual who has screened positive for symptoms consistent with possible COVID-19 are notified of the potential exposure.
-These individuals are not required to quarantine unless the exposure has been confirmed through a positive COVID19 diagnostic viral test or a clinical diagnosis from a medical provider.
-Students who have a confirmed exposure are accompanied to preselected quarantine space where they can remain until arrangements are made for their return home.
+A temperature check with a no-touch thermometer is included in the symptom check at entry if feasible - X Adult visitors and staff who screen positive at entry or who report symptoms at any point during the school day are instructed to return home and self-isolate as required by Health Officer Order of July 1, 2020 (see July 1 Isolation HOO.pdf). - X Students who screen positive at entry or who report symptoms at any point during the school day are given a surgical mask and accompanied to a pre-selected isolation space where they can remain while arrangements are made for their return home. - X The COVID-19 Compliance Team (see Section A) is informed of any positive screening result in the school and initiates the School Exposure Management Plan consistent with DPH directives - X Adult visitors and staff who have had close contact with an individual who has screened positive are instructed to return home to self-quarantine as required by Health Officer Order of July 1, 2020, until such time as it has been determined that the individual screening positive for COVID-19 symptoms is negative for COVID-19. (see July 1 Quarantine HOO.pdf). - X Students who have had close contact with an individual who has screened positive for COVID-19 symptoms are accompanied to preselected quarantine space where they can remain until arrangements are made for their return home.
 This space is apart from the one set aside for symptomatic students.
 It may be a separate room or an area within the same room that is set apart by a barrier.
-Once they return home, they are instructed to self-quarantine as required by Health Officer Quarantine Order - X Screening of adults and of middle and high school age students includes a question about close contact with anyone at home, school or elsewhere that the individual has been told has tested positive for COVID-19. - X Any adult who is screened for exposure and reports close contact with an infected person is instructed to leave the school, return home to initiate self-quarantine, and get testing for COVID-19.
+Once they return home, they are instructed to self-quarantine as required by Health Officer Order of May 1, 2020, until such time as it has been determined that the individual screening positive for COVID-19 symptoms is negative for COVID-19. (see July 1 Quarantine HOO.pdf). - X Screening of adults and of middle and high school age students includes a question about close contact with anyone at home, school or elsewhere that the individual has been told has tested positive for COVID-19. - X Any adult who is screened for exposure and reports close contact with an infected person is instructed to leave the school, return home to initiate self-quarantine, and get testing for COVID-19.